 - your area of research and a description (for research degrees and researchers)

 - full names and contact details of 2 referees

 - how you will be sponsored whilst in the UK

 You should not make a duplicate application if your existing one is currently under process, as this can cause further delays to your current application..

 Guidance on how to apply for an ATAS certificate

-Following the advice closely will help ensure there are no unnecessary delays to your application:
+Follow the advice closely to ensure there are no delays to your application:

-- Please provide the full names for the names of your referees, employers and sponsors (please provide a first name and last name and do not provide initials instead of first names);
+- provide the full names of your referees, employers and sponsors (provide a first name and last name and do not provide initials instead of first names)

-- Please provide details for two referees you have ideally known for over three years.
-One of whom should be an academic referee from your undergraduate studies;
+- provide details for 2 referees you have ideally known for over 3 years, one of whom should be an academic referee

-- If you have not been employed please indicate ‘not applicable / never employed’;
+- if you have not been employed, indicate ‘not applicable / never employed’

-- Ensure the details of the passport you will be using to apply for your Tier 4 visa are provided in full and are accurate;
+- ensure the details of the passport you will use to enter the UK are provided in full and are accurate

-- Please provide (where applicable) research statements as specifically agreed with your HEI and an adequate personal statement;
+- provide (where applicable) research statements as specifically agreed with your HEI/employer and an adequate personal statement

-- If you are extending studies, please ensure your application features the new length of your course, not the original length.
-You should continue to use the original start date on you application and put in the new end date;
+- if you are extending your research, ensure your application features the new length of your visit/employment.
+You should include the date you submit your ATAS extension application as the start date

-- Please ensure there are no long gaps in your employment / education history.
-If you were unemployed or, for example, a full-time parent please indicate this on the form;
+- ensure there are no long gaps in your employment / education history.
+If you were unemployed or, for example, a full-time parent, you should indicate this on the form

-- Please ensure you enter the correct JACS code for your course before you submit your application as you may have to re-apply if you do not include this information;
+- ensure you enter the correct CAH3 code for your course or research area before you submit your application as you will have to re-apply if you do not include this information

 - information you provide when you apply is printed on the certificate.
 When you have completed your application, please read through your entries carefully before you submit it